ThenameisAan/F1_Strategy_Simulator/README.md

 <h4>3.
 Simulating Race Strategies</h4>
 <p>With accurate degradation numbers, the applications can predict the time for any lap in a stint using the following formula:</p>
 <b><i>Predicted Time = Base Time + (Tyre Life x Degradation) - (Lap Number x Fuel Effect)</i></b>

-A simulation engine uses this formula to calculate the total predicted time for any sequence of tyre stints, adding a time penalty for each pit stop.
+<p>A simulation engine uses this formula to calculate the total predicted time for any sequence of tyre stints, adding a time penalty for each pit stop.</p>